arnowelzel/periodical/README.md

 Italian - Valerio Bozzolan
 Japanese - Naofumi Fukue
 Russian - Wjatscheslaw Stoljarski
 Spanish - Laura Arjona Reina
+Polish - Tomasz Terka

 If you want to help with the translation, you can join the project on Crowdin: